liufuyang/bigtable_rs/README.md

 ```

+---

+## Play with example code

-To start develop or test the example above, start a test bigtable instance locally first:
+To start develop or test the example code above,
+install [cbt](https://cloud.google.com/bigtable/docs/cbt-overview) tool if you haven't,
+then start a test Bigtable instance locally and insert some test data like this:

 ```
 # at one terminal, start a bigtable insatnce locally